 To make the process concrete, we use the cart module from Medusa, an open-source commerce platform.
-The same steps can be applied to any open-source or closed-source application you have access to.
+The same steps can be applied to any legacy business application (open-source or closed-source) that you have access to.

 We use Claude Code as the coding agent, but any similar agent should work.